evolvingstuff/vdw2/content/posts/is-50-ng-of-vitamin-d-enough-to-fight-covid-trialsitenews.md

  **[TrialSiteNews](https://www.trialsitenews.com/a/vitamin-d-and-covid-19-is-there-a-need-to-re-evaluate-supplementation-standards-2a28b6b6)**

 The COVID-19 pandemic exposed the need for proper strengthening of the immune system.
 One recent focus to do this has been maintaining a normal vitamin D level.
-Scientists like Dr. [Paul Marik](https://twitter.com/drpaulmarik1?lang=en) suggest that the average person should have vitamin D levels higher than 50 ng/mL.
-However, [researchers question](https://www.trialsitenews.com/a/decoding-vitamin-d-claims-of-dr.-sten-anders-ekberg-838d809e) how much is truly enough.
+Scientists like Dr. [Paul Marik](https://twitter.com/drpaulmarik1?lang=en)suggest that the average person should have vitamin D levels higher than 50 ng/mL.
+However, [researchers question](https://www.trialsitenews.com/a/decoding-vitamin-d-claims-of-dr.-sten-anders-ekberg-838d809e)how much is truly enough.
 This discussion is coming due to the growing evidence that vitamin D may help improve the severity of COVID-19 cases.
 However, the National Institutes of Health ([NIH](https://www.nih.gov/)) does not endorse this idea.
-TrialSite [followed](https://www.trialsitenews.com/a/does-vitamin-d-help-fight-covid-19-severity-istanbul-university-cerrahpasa-led-study-suggests-so#:~:text=The research team found that vitamin D supplementation not only shorted hospital stay for the COVID-19 patients but also decreased mortality, even with those identified with comorbidities.) a study suggesting that vitamin D supplementation shortened hospital stays for COVID-19 patients and decreased mortality rates.
+TrialSite [followed](https://www.trialsitenews.com/a/does-vitamin-d-help-fight-covid-19-severity-istanbul-university-cerrahpasa-led-study-suggests-so#:~:text=The research team found that vitamin D supplementation not only shorted hospital stay for the COVID-19 patients but also decreased mortality, even with those identified with comorbidities.)a study suggesting that vitamin D supplementation shortened hospital stays for COVID-19 patients and decreased mortality rates.
 This article dives into the NIH&#39;s stance on vitamin D for COVID-19 and discusses other published work on this matter.

 Vitamin D has [gained significant attention](https://www.trialsitenews.com/a/decoding-vitamin-d-claims-of-dr.-sten-anders-ekberg-838d809e) in recent years, with much research showing its potential health benefits in diseases like cancer and inflammatory diseases.
 Since the pandemic, some research on vitamin D has also claimed it can help treat or prevent COVID-19 infections.
 However, the role of vitamin D in COVID-19 is still being debated among experts.